soufiane-amt/ft_transcendance/README.md

 2. Configure the environment variables in the `.env` file.
 3. Build and run the project using Docker Compose.

-For detailed installation instructions, please refer to the [Installation Guide](installation_guide.md).

 ## Usage

 1. Open the website in your web browser.